Namibia travel advice

 Tipping is not compulsory but is enthusiastically received if you are happy with the service and are happy to tip.
 We recommend that you tip your specialist guide at the end of your stay in camp; as a rough guideline you might want to tip from N$100 per guest per day.
 It is also a nice gesture to tip general camp/lodge staff.
 Here we recommend about N$30 per guest per day.
 This should be placed in the communal tipping box.
 If you would like to tip porters we recommend about N$30.
 Obviously this is very much a rough guideline and you are completely free to give whatever you feel is appropriate.

 The currency of Namibia is the Namibia Dollar.
 This is tied to the South African Rand and 1 ZAR = 1 N$.
 Both are used freely in Namibia.
-It is possible to buy South African Rand in the UK prior to departure, but not Namibian Dollars.
 Many hotels and lodges accept payment in US dollars as well as Namibian Dollars and South African Rands.
 Note that petrol must always be paid for in cash (N$ or ZAR), this also applies to park fees and in government lodges.
 However major shops and restaurants accept credit cards.
-Bank cash machines can be found in most major towns.
+Bank ATMs can be found in most major towns.

 Conservative casual wear is generally acceptable everywhere, but revealing clothes should be avoided.
 Do not take pictures of people without asking permission.
 Photography is not allowed in airports.
 Places of historic and scenic interest may be photographed, but permission should be sought before photographing military installations, government buildings or other possibly sensitive subjects.